PBPospisil/nhlDataAnalysisProject/README.md

 ```
 make data
 ```
-Download the Kaggle Dataset here: [NHL Game Data](https://www.kaggle.com/martinellis/nhl-game-data), to the data folder Unzip the archive, then use the included makefile command:
+Download the Kaggle Dataset here: [NHL Game Data](https://www.kaggle.com/martinellis/nhl-game-data).
+Move to the data folder, unzip the archive, then use the included makefile command:
 ```
 make subsets
 ```